sethdford/lag-secret-assassin-server/aws-sam-assassin/DEPLOYMENT.md

 ## Post-Deployment Steps

 1. Note the API Gateway endpoint URL from the stack outputs
-2. Update your frontend application with the API endpoint
+2. Update your client application with the API endpoint
 3. Create necessary Stripe webhook configurations if using payment features
 4. Configure any monitoring/alerting as needed